octokit/auth-app.js/README.md

         <br>
         The permissions granted to the access token.
 The permissions object includes the permission names and their access type.
 For a complete list of permissions and allowable values, see <a href="https://developer.github.com/apps/building-github-apps/creating-github-apps-using-url-parameters/#github-app-permissions">GitHub App permissions</a>.<br>
         <br>
-        ⚠️ <strong>Required for GitHub Enterprise Server 2.18 and below</strong>
+        ⚠️ <strong>Required for GitHub Enterprise Server 2.18 and below.
+Specify an empty object `{}` for all permissions granted by the installation.</strong>
       </td>
     </tr>
     <tr>